takafusui/UQGP/README.md

 ## Directory structure

-This package is assumed to be used on top of the policy functions and tensorflow data directory from the DEQN package.
+This package is assumed to be used on top of the policy functions and `tensorflow` data directory from the DEQN package.

-The directory should be started from the DEQN base directory (typically it is `USE_CONFIG_FROM_RUN`) and should look like:
+The directory should be started from the DEQN base directory (typically, it is `USE_CONFIG_FROM_RUN`) and should look like the below:

 ```bash
 DEQN_base_dir